 After getting a lot of feedback about the difficulty of our user test setup flow, we took a dose of our own medicine to find out what was confusing our customers.

 We found out that people wanted more guidance writing their test script, more descriptions for understanding special features, and a more structured, obvious experience that felt engaging and up-to-date.

 After a long process of designing, collecting feedback, redesigning, and repeating, we’ve released a wholly remodeled “Create a new test” page with helpful new tips, explanations, and a simplified step-by-step flow to make setting up your user tests a lot easier.

 We broke the process into 4 logical steps, starting with the basic parameters of the test.
 Enter in your title, choose the interface type you’ll be testing, paste in the URL, and pick the device you want testers to use.

 Step 2 contains the meat of the test setup, where you’ll write the scenario and tasks for testers to follow.
 It’s important to get your test script right to get the highest quality feedback, so pay close attention to the tips, and consider taking a look at our posts on writing usability testing tasks before you finalize your test.

 By the way, if your test will start with a landing page, we recommend using a 15-second Impression Test to see what people think of your site before they’ve had time to explore it.

 3. Special Features

-Here’s where you’ll choose which additional metrics to include in the test, such as:
+Here’s where you’ll choose which additional user testing metrics to include in the test, such as: